RandolphKahle/doit-notes/aws-account.md

 ---

 # aws-account

-??
-I am not really sure what an account is in the context of AWS.
-Is it similar to a GCP project ??

-Association of person to AWS.
+# AWS Account

+An AWS account is a structure which owns resources within AWS, has a root user, and accumulates charges for the use of cloud resources.
+It appears to be similar to a [[[gcp-project]]].

 [[[z:zettels?tag=amazon/aws/account/]]]